ayurvedaprojectmanagement/part-1-of-home-page-coding/npc/human-woman-and-elf.md

-# Introduction of Clay, Lambda, and Serenity
+# Introduction of Human Woman, and Male Elf
   - ## Google Play release
   - ## Replaces Flarium
     * Two human women, and and male elf have AI chat capabilites and can cooperate to handle anything that Flaruim handles.